How to Unclog Shower or Bathtub Drain | Bill Howe

 Soap scum: Have you noticed a continual buildup of soap scum?

 Most clogged drains are easy to identify.
 However, sometimes they can be difficult to repair.
 Assessing the severity of the clog can help determine how to unclog the shower drain.
 Some obstructed drains are an easy DIY fix.
 But if it’s a severe clog, hiring a professional plumber who knows how to unclog shower drains quickly is your best bet.
+That’s where the experts at Bill Howe Plumbing can help.

 DIY Methods for Unclogging Shower and Bath Drains